Taxonomy

 beta-glucosidase, N-acetyl-beta-glucosaminidase, alpha-chymotrypsin, alpha-galactosidase, beta-galactosidase, beta-

-glucuronidase & alpha- fucosidase.
+glucuronidase and alpha- fucosidase.

 No utilization of: alpha-cyclodextrin, dextrin, Tween 40, L-arabinose, D-arabitol, N-acetyl-D- galactosamine, adonitol, cellobiose,